Yichuans/presentation/gland-2016.md

 ## bridge the gap
 between generation and uptake of knowledge products
 note: a) KL is what I hope will be initiative, the vehicle to carry that thinking and address the problems <br>
-b) to bridge the gap or better facilitate between production of knowledge products and their consumption - in order be more impactful.
-Though a chance still only gets used when convenient. <br>
+b) to bridge the gap or better facilitate between production of knowledge products and their consumption - in order be more impactful.<br>
 c) I want a shift of delivering such analytical work to 1) easy to access and understand 2) more public facing, communication oriented

 ## promote the use of web